ugcd/solarius/pages/assoc/assoc.md

     [4] "mga -files snp.genocov -snplists snp.geno-list2 -out assoc.out2"

+A list of specific `SOLAR` files are used in the calculations, as described in the following table.

 | `SOLAR` file | `solarAssoc` argument | Comments |
 |--------------|-----------------------|----------|
 | genocov.files | Yes (alternative to `snpdata`) | Data files with genotype-covariates (e.g. file per chromosome) |